Scientists & Inventors Science Fair Projects Science Experiments Science Jokes Science Fair Books Science Resources Warning!

-Famous and Notable Microbiologists
+Famous Microbiologists

 Athanasius Kircher (1601 - 1680), German Jesuit scholar: In his Scrutinium Pestis of 1658 he noted the presence of "little worms" or "animalcules" in the blood, and concluded that disease was caused by microorganisms.